tswen/esp-mesh-lite/components/mesh_lite/User_Guide.md

 ## Overview

-ESP-MESH-LITE is a Wi-Fi networking application of [IoT-Bridge](https://github.com/espressif/esp-iot-bridge), based on the **SoftAP + Station** mode, a set of Mesh solutions built on top of the Wi-Fi protocol.
+ESP-MESH-LITE is a set of Mesh solutions modeled after [IoT-Bridge](https://components.espressif.com/components/espressif/iot_bridge), based on the **SoftAP + Station** mode, and built on top of the Wi-Fi protocol.
 ESP-MESH-LITE allows numerous devices (henceforth referred to as nodes) spread over a large physical area (both indoors and outdoors) to be interconnected under a single WLAN (Wireless Local-Area Network).
 The biggest difference between ESP-MESH-LITE and [ESP-MESH](https://docs.espressif.com/projects/esp-idf/en/v5.0/esp32/api-guides/esp-wifi-mesh.html) (also known as ESP-WIFI-MESH) is that ESP-MESH-LITE allows sub-devices in the network to independently access the external network, and the transmission information is insensitive to the parent node, which greatly reduces the difficulty to develop the application layer.
 ESP-MESH-LITE is self-organizing and self-healing, which means the network can be built and maintained autonomously.

 This ESP-MESH-LITE guide contains the following sections: